-Here’s about how much you can plan to spend when you’re buying a ductless mini-split.
+Here’s about how much you can expect to be responsible for when you’re installing a ductless mini-split.

-Average Mini-Split Installation
+Average Cost for Mini-Split Installation

-One of the most often used sizes is a 12,000 BTU mini-split.
-This will heat and cool an estimated 450–550 square feet, or roughly the size of a studio apartment.
+One of the most frequently installed sizes is a 12,000 BTU mini-split.
+This will heat and cool approximately 450–550 square feet, or around the size of a studio apartment.

-- Installing a concrete slab for the outdoor condenser, $75–$300.
+- Installing a concrete area for the outdoor condenser, $75–$300.

 - Installing a dedicated electrical circuit, $250.

 - Upgrading the electrical panel, $1,200.
-This might be needed if you have an older house.
+This could be required if you have an older house.